-On September 18, 2007, we entered into a purchase and sale agreement (the "SAOU/LOU Purchase Agreement") with the Partnership pursuant to which we contributed to the Partnership (i) 100% of the limited liability company interests in Targa Resources Texas GP LLC ("Targa Texas GP"), (ii) a 99% limited partner interest in Targa Texas Field Services LP ("Targa Texas LP") and (iii) 100% of the limited liability company interests in Targa Resources Texas GP LLC ("Targa Texas GP"), (ii) a 99% limited partner interest in Targa Texas Field Services LLC ("Targa Texas LP") and (iii) 100% of the limited liability company interests in Targa Louisiana Field Services LLC ("Targa Louisiana"), for aggregate consideration of \$705 million, subject to certain adjustments, consisting of \$698.0 million in cash and the issuance to the General Partner to maintain its 2% general partner interest in the Partnership.
+On September 18, 2007, we entered into a purchase and sale agreement (the "SAOU/LOU Purchase Agreement") with the Partnership pursuant to which we contributed to the Partnership (i) 100% of the limited liability company interests in Targa Resources Texas GP LLC ("Targa Texas GP"), (ii) a 99% limited partner interest in Targa Texas Field Services LP ("Targa Texas LP") and (iii) 100% of the limited liability company interests in Targa Louisiana Field Services LLC ("Targa Louisiana"), for aggregate consideration of \$705 million, subject to certain adjustments, consisting of \$698.0 million in cash and the issuance to the General Partner of 275,511 general partner units, enabling the General Partner to maintain its 2% general partner interest in the Partnership.
 Targa Texas GP, Targa Texas LP and Targa Louisiana, collectively, owned the initial assets constituting SAOU and LOU.
-Pursuant to the SAOU/LOU Purchase Agreement, we have indemnified the Partnership, its affiliates and their respective officers, directors, employees, counsel, accountants from and against (i) all losses that they incur arising from any breach of our representations, warranties or covenants in the SAOU/LOU Purchase Agreement, (ii) certain environmental matters and (iii) certain litigation matters.
-The Partnership indemnified us, our affiliates and our respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and Targa Louisiana Intrastate LLC (whether relating to periods prior to or after the closing of the acquisition of SAOU/LOU businesses) to the extent such losses are not matters of which we we indemnified the Partnership's representations, warranties or covenants in the SAOU/LOU Purchase Agreement.
-Certain of our indemnification obligations are subject to an aggregate deductible of \$10 million and a cap equal to \$80 million.
-In addition, the parties' reciproc
+Pursuant to the SAOU/LOU Purchase Agreement, we have indemnified the Partnership, its affiliates and their respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and against (i) all losses that they incur arising from any breach of our representations, warranties or covenants in the SAOU/LOU Purchase Agreement, (ii) certain environmental matters and (iii) certain litigation matters.
+The Partnership indemnified us, our affiliates and our respective officers, directors, employees, counsel, accountants, financial advisers and consultants from and against all losses that we incur arising from or out of (i) the business or operations of Targa Texas GP, Targa Texas LP and Targa Louisiana and Targa Louisiana Intrastate LLC (whether relating to periods prior to or after the closing of the acquisition of SAOU/LOU businesses) to the extent such losses are not matters for which we have indemnified the Partnership or (ii) any breach of the Partnership's representations, warranties or covenants in the SAOU/LOU Purchase Agreement.
+Certain of our indemnification obligations are subject to the deductible of \$